CatEggs/Gradient_Boost_Fishy_Business/README.md

-Created a machine learning model that predicts the weight of fish
+Created a machine learning model, using gradient boosting, that predicts the weight of fish.